AdriaArray - Seismic networks

 Data access options [permanent stations]

-The Memorandum of Collaboration (MoC) states that for permanent stations within the AdriaArray initiative, the data and metadata are fully open access via EIDA from day 1 (deployment of the station).
+The Memorandum of Collaboration (MoC) states that for permanent stations within the AdriaArray initiative, the data and metadata have fully open access via EIDA from day 1 (deployment of the station).

 Data access options [temporary stations]